jeffknupp/blog/content/2012-12-06-blog-redesign-focusing-on-microdata.md

 here.

 Lastly, this is the first change in a much larger vision I have for Blug.
-If you check out the code from GitHub, you'll notice there's a webserver in there with in memory caching of generated pages.
+If you check out the code from GitHub, you'll notice there's a web server in there with in memory caching of generated pages.
 Blug will eventually generate *and serve* blogs, with plugin services that are able to regenerate the static page in response to some external event.
 Stuff like adding links to other sites discussing your